Xanax Overview

 What Exactly is Xanax?

 While stimulant drugs “stimulate” the central nervous system, depressants “depress” the central nervous system.
-In other words, depressants cause an individual to experience a major decrease in his or her energy level.
-Over the course of human history, there have been a number of depressant substances to become popular, with the first being alcohol.
+In other words, depressants cause an individual to experience a significant decrease in their energy level.
+Throughout human history, there have been several depressant substances that have become popular, with the first being alcohol.

-While some would say that alcohol is the most dangerous depressant due to its legal status, the many prescription depressants that have been developed were spread liberally throughout the U.S. and abroad, resulting in a number of pharmaceutical drugs reaching epidemic-like levels of abuse.
-Xanax, in particular, is one of those pharmaceutical drugs that became and remains a major issue to this day.
+While some would say that alcohol is the most dangerous depressant due to its legal status, the many prescription depressants that have been developed were spread liberally throughout the U.S. and abroad, resulting in several pharmaceutical drugs reaching epidemic-like levels of abuse.
+Xanax, in particular, is one of those pharmaceutical drugs that became and remains a significant issue to this day.

 Benzodiazepines

-Likewise, the psychological community was noticing a great need for medications that were relatively mild but could assist with symptoms of mental disorders.
-The benzodiazepine, alprazolam — most familiar by its trade name Xanax — was created in the late 1960s.
-However, it wasn’t until 1981 that it was actually made available to the public.
+Likewise, the psychological community noticed a great need for medications that were relatively mild but could assist with symptoms of mental disorders.
+The benzodiazepine alprazolam — most familiar by its trade name, Xanax — was created in the late 1960s.
+However, it wasn’t until 1981 that it was made available to the public.

 Anxiety Treatment

 Initially, the purpose of Xanax was to treat insomnia and depression, as well as to have similar properties as muscle relaxants.
-Since then, we’ve come to realize that the drug has a number of different applications.
+Since then, we’ve realized that the drug has several applications.
 In addition to being an anxiolytic (treatment for anxiety), Xanax is also an:

 • Anticonvulsant